-The module serves as the main process for a establishing a net zero energy building/architecture by means of enabling a building to generate the electrical energy it needs from its own resources.
-The module thus delves into the two main building’s self-energy sources; wind and solar PV.
+The module serves as the main process for establishing a net zero energy building/architecture by means of enabling a building to generate the electrical energy it needs from its own resources.
+The module thus delves into the building’s two main self-energy sources, wind and solar PV.
 It covers the implementations of micro or mid-scale wind turbines and solar PV systems for the generation of electrical energy.
-The module also covers storage and grid connection mechanisms as well.
-Lighting efficiency and electrical installation issues.
+The module also covers storage and grid connection mechanisms as well as lighting efficiency and electrical installation issues.

 **Can be counted as Energy concentration course.

-Assessment of building design and construction operations: Project rating systems (LEED, BREEAM, GSAS, etc.).
-Embodied energy, carbon content, and emission of CO2, SO2 and NOx of building materials, elements, and construction process.
-Water conservation, water management systems, water efficient landscaping, green roofing, rainwater harvesting, sanitary fixtures and plumbing systems, wastewater treatment and reuse, and process water strategies.
+This course covers the assessment of building design and construction operations including project rating systems (LEED, BREEAM, GSAS, etc.), embodied energy, carbon content, and emission of CO2, SO2 and NOx of building materials, elements, and construction process, water conservation, water management systems, water efficient landscaping, green roofing, rainwater harvesting, sanitary fixtures and plumbing systems, wastewater treatment and reuse, and process water strategies.

-Building disposal techniques including deconstruction as well as selective and partial selective demolition.
-Design and construction for deconstruction and reuse.
-Waste minimization through prefabrication, preassembly, and modular construction.
-Sustainable waste management including recycling and reuse of waste materials and components.
+This course covers building disposal techniques including deconstruction as well as selective and partial selective demolition, design and construction for deconstruction and reuse, waste minimization through prefabrication, preassembly, and modular construction, sustainable waste management including recycling and reuse of waste materials and components.

-Energy conservation measures in the built in environment to enhance the building’s energy efficiency while maintaining space thermal comfort and indoor air quality requirement.
-Overall and segmental thermal comfort models with localized air quality.
-Fundamental ventilation, indoor-air-quality, infiltration natural and mechanical ventilation, importance and impact of indoor air quality on human health and energy performance of the building air conditioning system.
-ASHRAE requirements for ventilation.
-Personalized ventilation and personalized cooling devises.
+This course covers energy conservation measures in the built-in environment to enhance the building’s energy efficiency while maintaining space thermal comfort and indoor air quality requirement, overall and segmental thermal comfort models with localized air quality, fundamental ventilation, indoor-air-quality, infiltration natural and mechanical ventilation, importance and impact of indoor air quality on human health and energy performance of the building air conditioning system, ASHRAE requirements for ventilatio and personalized ventilation and cooling devices.

-Heat pumps in low energy and passive buildings.
-Ground source Heat Pump fundamentals, loop Systems, open Systems, soil/rock classification and conductivity, grouting procedures, performance of ground source heat pumps in housing units.
-Water loop heat pumps, inside the building, bore holes, design and optimization of heat pump plants, including heat sources for such plants are considered in detail.
-Cost effective design options.
+This course covers heat pumps in low energy and passive buildings, ground source heat pump fundamentals, loop systems, open systems, soil/rock classification and conductivity, grouting procedures, performance of ground source heat pumps in housing units, water loop heat pumps inside the building, bore holes, design and optimization of heat pump plants, including heat sources for such plants, and cost effective design options.

-Indoor space thermal models.
-Analysis and modeling of building energy systems involving applications of thermodynamics, economics, heat transfer, fluid flow and optimization.
-The use of modern computational tools to model thermal performance characteristics of components of HVAC systems including chillers, recovery systems, flow control devices, heat exchanges, solar panels, dehumidification systems, boilers, condensers, cooling towers, fans, duct systems, piping systems and pumps.
+This course covers indoor space thermal models, analysis and modeling of building energy systems involving applications of thermodynamics, economics, heat transfer, fluid flow and optimization, the use of modern computational tools to model thermal performance characteristics of components of HVAC systems including chillers, recovery systems, flow control devices, heat exchanges, solar panels, dehumidification systems, boilers, condensers, cooling towers, fans, duct systems, piping systems, and pumps.

 The Building Management Systems course provides the necessary tools to control, monitor and optimize the building’s facilities, mechanical and electrical equipment for comfort, safety, and efficiency.
-It covers the principles of the building automation systems (BAS) applied to commercial HVAC equipment, lighting systems, fire and security systems; with keen emphasize on the control routine for energy efficiency.
+It covers the principles of the Building Automation Systems (BAS) applied to commercial HVAC equipment, lighting systems, fire and security systems with keen emphasis on the control routine for energy efficiency.